-Extra will then take a look at your spending habits and the overall cash flow in your account to set a spending limit.
+Extra will then take a look at your spending habits and the overall cash flow in your account to set a daily spending limit.
 They do not perform a credit check to do this, so there is no risk to your credit in applying and you’ll qualify even with bad credit.

 Once your card has been issued, you can use it just like you would a credit card; everywhere that Mastercard is accepted.

 After making a purchase, Extra will deduct the purchase price from your bank account the next business day.
 This way, you are making purchases on credit and automatically paying it back.
 So no need to worry about interest or potential late fees.

 Extra charges $7/month for their basic account, though they have a premium account that costs $12/month and earns 1% rewards on all purchases.
 They also have yearly plans that offer a discount.

 You can redeem these rewards directly from Extra’s store for various items or gift cards.

 How Extra Builds Credit History

-At the end of every month, Extra totals up all of your purchases and reports the total as payment history on your account.
+At the end of every month, Extra totals up all of your purchases and reports the total as credit-worthy payments.